dheerajmarwaha/centraltraderepository/README.md

 Purpose
 ==========
 The repository consists of
-* source code for logging framework as well as Solution Logical architecture file
+* Source code for logging framework as well as
-* Solution Logical Architecture  - Central Trade Repository.docx
+* Solution Logical Architecture  - Central Trade Repository.docx file